smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-notification-and-restore-function-for-unexpected-exception-error.md

 ## Impact on existing code

-- The addition of a new attribute to `UnregisterAppInterface` affects SDL Core and SDL proxy.
+- The addition of a new attribute to `UnregisterAppInterface` affects SDL Core and SDL app library.
 - The addition of a new attribute to `OnAppUnregistered` affects SDL Core and HMI.
 - SDL proxy must monitor app kill notifications and provide processing during unexpected exception/error.
 - It is necessary to add an unexpected exception/error display screen to HMI.